 Note: See subsection 11.1.4 below for more information.

 In order to allow flexibility in designing a student's program and to ensure that all students can qualify for the OSSD or the OSSC, substitutions may be made for up to 3 compulsory credit courses using courses from the remaining courses offered by the school that meet the requirements for compulsory credits.
-Students who qualify under this substitute credit arrangement are those whose educational interests, in the opinion of their parents or guardians, or VHS Principal, are best served by such substitution.
+Students who qualify under this substitute credit arrangement are those whose educational interests, in the opinion of their parents or guardians, or Virtual High School Principal, are best served by such substitution.
 In all cases, however, the sum of compulsory and optional credits will not be less than thirty for students aiming to earn the Ontario Secondary School Diploma.

 The following are limitations on substitutions for compulsory credits:

 - English as a second language and English literacy development courses may not be used to substitute for a compulsory credit.
-(They may be used, however, to meet the compulsory credit requirements for three English credits in accordance with section OS 6.1.1.)
+(They may be used, however, to meet the compulsory credit requirements for three English credits in accordance with OS section 6.1.1.)